How to use the Yoast SEO Plugin to grow your blog

 - Type in sitemap_index.xml where it says ‘enter sitemap URL’.

 - Click SUBMIT

 - Click REFRESH THE PAGE and you should now see your sitemap

 - Repeat for each of the 4 variations of your URL

 Well done!
-By doing all the steps above You are well on your way to improving your SEO.
+By doing all the steps above, you are well on your way to improving your SEO.
 However, Yoast is only one part of SEO.
-To find out what else you should be doing head to: 11 easy ways to boost your blog’s SEO
+To find out what else you should be doing head over to my Beginner’s Guide to SEO.

 Don’t miss a thing!

 Follow me on Twitter, Facebook and Instagram.
 Or why not subscribe to Productive Blogging and get blogging and productivity tips straight to your inbox every week?